onthebusiness/harelang.org/content/developers.md

 ---
-title: Resources developers working on Hare
+title: Resources for developers working on Hare
 ---

 ## Development hosts